 One of the most common questions we get here is, “What kind of Marshall amp should I buy?”
 We get countless questions not only about what type to get, but also questions about specific vintage vs. newer models, higher powered vs. lower powered models, types of speakers and how do they all sound, etc.

 But back to the first question regarding what kind of Marshall to get… That isn’t such an easy question to answer because the various Marshalls over the years have been really each optimized for particular types of tones and guitar types and have changed both due to the tastes and demands of musicians as well as for cost or manufacturing reasons.
 We’ll cover that and cover in general what seems to work the best to maximize a particular Marshall.
 Some work well with high-output style humbucking pickups, others really come alive with PAF (i.e. stock Gibson) types.
-While certainly there is much "opinion" and "what is good tone" can be an argument in and of itself, there are certain facts and consistencies of setups to avoid.
+While certainly there is much opinion about what makes good tone – which can be an argument in and of itself – there are certain facts and consistencies of setups to avoid.
 In addition, there are some notable models that the potential buyer should be made aware of that may not be as solid or good sounding as another particular amp from the same series.
 We’ll explain those models and reveal why…

-It’s easy to understand the "love/hate" attitudes amongst guitarists regarding Marshall amplifiers.
-Models have of course changed much through the years and while the well-known rock recordings seem to always get all the great Marshall tones, it can sometimes feel somewhat elusive for the person who has saved their money and gone out to get "their first Marshall" and then perhaps felt some disappointment by not hearing or obtaining all the sounds they expected.
+It’s easy to understand the love/hate attitudes among guitarists regarding Marshall amplifiers.
+Models have of course changed much through the years and while the well-known rock recordings seem to always get all the great Marshall tones, it can sometimes feel somewhat elusive for the person who has saved their money and gone out to get their first Marshall and then perhaps felt some disappointment by not hearing or obtaining all the sounds they expected.

 So with that all said, the purpose of this article is to simply cover a range of various Marshalls made throughout the years, discuss some of the good as well as the bad of the most popular, or well-known models.
 This article is by no means made to cover oddities such as Marshall’s “Club and Country Combo”, “Capri” or others like it, and at the same time, there’s no point in discussing the first series of early badge logo Marshalls made in the early ’60s.
 Not only are these rare, but are collectible and therefore expensive.
 The intention of this guide is simply to provide some input and experience about what has seemed to work and not work for me over the years during a period of many purchases and playing experiences through various Marshalls.
 The thoughts that I share here should also be credited to fellow friends and musicians that I’ve known and worked with throughout the years.
 They were invaluable and it was great to learn and grow as a result of the common goal and quest for great tone!
 I hope that this article can answer most of the questions you may have about shopping for your Marshall.
 Enjoy!